movestore/Template_Python_App/developer_README.md

 1. `./environment.yml`: must be modified by the developer.
 Definition of the dependencies of your App.
 We use `conda` as library manager.
 See [Step 7](https://docs.moveapps.org/#/create_py_app?id=step-7-store-environment-dependencies) in the User Manual.
 1. `./README.md`: must be modified by the developer.
 Provided template for the documentation of the App (see [Step 8](https://docs.moveapps.org/#/create_py_app?id=step-8-write-a-documentation-file) in the User Manual).
 1. `./tests/**`: must be modified by the developer.
 Location for *Unit Tests*.
 See [Step 5](https://docs.moveapps.org/#/create_py_app#=step-5-test-your-app-locally) of the User Manual.
 1. `./sdk.py`: use for App testing.
-The main entry point of the SDK.
+The main entrypoint of the SDK.
 Use it to execute your App in your compiler (e.g. PyCharm).
 1. `./app-configuration.json`: adjust for App testing.
 The configuration/settings file of your App (in [JSON](https://www.w3schools.com/js/js_json_intro.asp) format - must correspondent with the `settings` of your `appspec.json`, see [MoveApps parameters](https://docs.moveapps.org/#/copilot-python-sdk.md#moveapps-parameters) for an example).
 1. `.env`: adjust for App testing. defining the SDK Runtime environment, see below.
 1. `./resources/**`: use for App testing.
 Resources of the SDK